kalimero0411/circoblock/README.md

 ```
 - GFF files should only include lines that are should be plotted. (e.g. awk -F $'\t' '$3 == "gene"{print $0}' species.gff)
 - Length files are tab-delimited: chromosome [TAB] length
+- If `--genome` was provided and the mapping set completed, the output can be used again with `--tblastn [species1].blocks.tblastn`